fixie-ai/ai-jsx/packages/docs/docs/guides/docsqa.md

 ## Preparing a Corpus

 A collection of docs is called a "corpus" (plural "corpora").
 Often corpora are backed by a "vector database" that allows for searching over knowledge in a semantically grounded vector space.
-Once we have this set-up, we can then make queries against the vector DB and make magic happen with an LLM (see [Handling a Query](#handling-a-query) below).
+Once we have this set-up, we can then make queries against the vector DB to provide docs to an LLM (see [Handling a Query](#handling-a-query) below).

 ```mermaid
 ---